2023 Best Public Health Schools in Mississippi

 Top Mississippi Schools in Public Health

-You’ll join some of the best and brightest minds around you if you attend Mississippi College.
-The school came in at #2 on this year’s Best Public Health Schools in Mississippi list.
+A rank of #2 on this year’s list means Mississippi College is a great place for public health students.
 Located in the large suburb of Clinton, MC is a private not-for-profit school with a small student population.

 You’ll join some of the best and brightest minds around you if you attend Mississippi University for Women.
 The school came in at #4 on this year’s Best Public Health Schools in Mississippi list.
-Located in the town of Columbus, MUW is a public college with a small student population.
+Located in the remote town of Columbus, MUW is a public college with a small student population.

 After completing their degree, public health graduates from MUW carry an average student debtload of $31,125.